cryptr-auth/cryptr-react-native/README.md

 #### signinWithSSOGateway

 Hook action to sign in the user using Cryptr Gateway when you don't know what is the precise ID used by your end user.
-You can precise a subset of IDP_ID that user will be able to consume, if none end-user will be able to find his by email or organziation_domain.
+You can precise a subset of IDP_ID that the user will be able to consume if none is provided, the end-user will be able to find his by email or organziation_domain.

-When you set one string for `idpId` behavior is same as `signinWithSSO`
+When you set one string for `idpId` behavior is the same as `signinWithSSO``

-:warning: requires a proper setup of you different organization
+:warning: requires a proper setup of your different organizations

 ```js